yousefelassal/quote-cron/README.md

 > Love is the attempt to form a friendship inspired by beauty.

 > When you begin to touch your heart or let your heart be touched, you begin to discover that it's bottomless.

+> Anybody can make history.
+Only a great man can write it.